 When you purchase your Lisbon Card online, it’s valid for a year from the date of purchase.

-Weather in Lisbon in December
+Lisbon Weather in December

-During the day, Lisbon’s average temperatures in December are 59 to 61 degrees Fahrenheit (15 to 16 degrees Celsius).
-At night, the average temperatures in December are 46 to 50 degrees Fahrenheit (8 to 10 degrees Celsius).
+During the day, Lisbon’s average temperatures in December are typically 59 to 61 degrees Fahrenheit (15 to 16 degrees Celsius).

 What to Wear in Lisbon in December